 Contrary Origins

 In 1920, Dr. Crane started the Medical Historical Society as a group for the study and sharing of medical history.
 This group would meet with an audience of school faculty, medical students, nursing students, and medical staff, and give presentations on their chosen topic of medical history.
 Many students participated in this group, delivering biographical sketches of famous physicians, for course credit.
-In special occurrences, the group would also host guest speakers.
+In special occurrences, the group would also host guest speakers including the 1923 Nobel Prize winners Frederick Banting and John MacLeod.
+Banting attended the History of Medicine meetings on several occasions.

 Prev Next